We provide free training, feel free to reach us through our training page.

 - No more stress to recreate all the users if you lose the server.

 - The downtime minimized to the time it takes to boot the EC2 Instance and mount the EFS drive.

 Your imagination is your limit, but here are some ideas that are worth considering:

-Our product has built in resilience to make sure that you don't lose all your data, or lose connectivity by a changing IP.
-Our CloudFormation provides a quick way to be up and running with all that you need.
+Our VPN Server has built in resilience to make sure that you don't lose all your users, lose the VPN configuration, or lose connectivity by a changing IP.
+For this to work, you'll need to allocate an Elastic IP and create an EFS Drive.

 Complete feature list

 This section lists all the features of this product for easy referencing.